 St. Anne’s Episcopal School

-Barry Davis comes to St. Anne’s Episcopal School, a co-ed independent day school for children pre-school (age 3) through eighth grade, from Greensboro Day School in Greensboro, North Carolina, where he served as Middle School Director for four years.
+In 2019, Barry Davis was appointed Head of St. Anne’s Episcopal School, a co-ed independent day school for children pre-school (age 3) through eighth grade.
+Previously he served as Middle School Director at Greensboro Day School in Greensboro, North Carolina.

 In total, Davis brings 38 years of education experience, having served as an administrator, teacher, and coach at schools that include Brooklyn Friends School (NY), Flint Hill School (VA), the Metropolitan Learning Center, Inter District Magnet School for Global and International Studies and Technology (CT), Worcester Academy (MA).
 Eastern Connecticut State University, St. Lawrence University, and the University of Dallas.